cilium/cilium.io/src/posts/2021-01-29-cilium-bgp-f5/index.md

   - BGP
   - BIRD
 ogImage: ogimage.png
-ogSummary: `
-This is a guest blog by Howard Hao.
+ogSummary: "This is a guest blog by Howard Hao.
 Howard is working as a Kubernetes infrastructure SRE for Ect888.com.
-In this guest post, Howard will share how Ect888 uses Cilium &
-F5 to build a scalable load-balancing infrastructure with BGP for Ect888's production environment.`
+In this guest post, Howard will share how Ect888 uses Cilium & F5 to build a scalable load-balancing infrastructure with BGP for Ect888's production environment."
 ---

 ![](intro.png)